sitiridadacbo/sitiridada/README.md

 # sitiridada
-A campaign to collect for sanitary towels, supporting school-going girls in Machakos to reduce teenage pregnancies and school dropouts.
+A campaign to collect donations for sanitary towels, supporting school-going girls in Machakos to reduce teenage pregnancies and school dropouts.